DataDog/datadog-operator/README.md

 The **Datadog Operator** aims to improve the user experience around deploying Datadog.
 It does this by reporting deployment status, health, and errors in its Custom Resource status, and by limiting the risk of misconfiguration thanks to higher-level configuration options.

 However, the Datadog Operator is still in alpha, so it is not yet a recommended way of installing the Agent in production.
-Our end goal is to support both the Helm chart and the operator (as well as providing basic deployment files in the Agent [repository][4] when CRDs and Helm are not an option) as official ways of installing Datadog.
+Datadog's end goal is to support both the Helm chart and the operator (as well as providing basic deployment files in the Agent [repository][4] when CRDs and Helm are not an option) as official ways of installing Datadog.

 ## Getting started